maparoni/tree-sitter-maparoni/README.md

 Grammar of [Maparoni](https://maparoni.app)'s [expressions](https://maparoni.app/guide/advanced/formulas.html) for [tree-sitter](https://github.com/tree-sitter/tree-sitter).

-Makes a good basis for grammars of other expressions, that are built using [nicklockwood/Expression](https://github.com/nicklockwood/Expression).
+Makes a good basis for grammars of other expressions that are built using [nicklockwood/Expression](https://github.com/nicklockwood/Expression).